 Fairfax County's first winery, which is tucked a short distance away from the main street of Clifton, is a fun place to spend an autumn day.
 Not only do they have fantastic award-winning wine but the fall foliage in the surrounding woods makes any wine lover take pause as they sip their Chardonnay.
 The grounds feature a log cabin designed by a protégé of Frank Lloyd Wright, and special events and musical guests keep the party going all year long.

 Most people think of Wolf Trap for their summer concert series.
 And who could blame them?
 It's one of the area's most iconic venues to catch a show.
 But in the fall, Wolf Trap offers visitors a glimpse of its more natural side - it is a National Park after all.
 The trails found woven throughout the grounds offer spectacular opportunities to take in autumn's beauty.
-You can even join National Park Service rangers for a guided hike on the Wolf Trap Trail, and see the woods of Wolf Trap as you've never seen them before!
-These 90-minute, 2.5-mile roundtrip hikes begin at the Ranger Station, located to the left of the Main Gate of the Filene Center.
-RSVP by emailing.
-Upcoming hikes are scheduled for Saturday, Oct.
-19 at 10 am and Sunday, Oct.
-27 at 10 am.
-Make sure you time your visit so that you can also check out a show at the intimate The Barns at Wolf Trap, as their schedule is full of fantastic performances all autumn long!
+Sometimes you can even join the National Park Service rangers for a guided hike on the Wolf Trap Trail, and see the woods of Wolf Trap as you've never seen them before!
+When available, these 90-minute, 2-mile roundtrip hikes offer a unique perspective into Virginia's forest ecology, the science behind changing leaf colors, and the general history of the park.
+Keep tabs on the NPS website to see when the Fall Foliage Hike tours will return.

 Do you have a favorite attraction that you like to visit to take in Fairfax County's amazing fall foliage?
 Tell us about it in the comments below and share your favorite fall photos with us on social using #FXVA and @VisitFairfax.